liferay/liferay-docs/discover/deployment/articles-dxp/03-maintaining-liferay/liferay-enterprise-search/02-shield.markdown

 5. Start Elasticsearch and Liferay.

 Now Shield is fully configured, with both authentication and encryption protecting your Elasticsearch cluster.
-You can stop biting your nails, pulling your hair, and generally being a nervous wreck about the vulnerability of your search engine.
-Instead, learn how to [install and configure Marvel](discover/deployment/-/knowledge_base/7-0/marvel), Elasticsearch's monitoring plugin, to visualize the health and performance of your Elasticsearch cluster.
+Next, you can learn how to [install and configure Marvel](discover/deployment/-/knowledge_base/7-0/marvel), Elasticsearch's monitoring plugin, to visualize the health and performance of your Elasticsearch cluster.

+<a name="footnote1">1</a> This is, of course, a nod to all those fans of [Boaty Mcboatface]